Filling casual vacancies after a PR-STV election

 Australian Capital Territory.

-reason for countback being the
+The reason for countback

-alternative recommended by the PRSA is its
+being the alternative recommended by the PRSA is

-strict adherence to the principle that the
+its strict adherence to the principle that the

-only votes that should determine who should
+only votes that should determine who should fill

-formed the quota of votes that elected the
+quota of votes that elected the vacating

-vacating candidate.
-The other quotas of votes
+candidate.
+The other quotas of votes are already

-are already associated with elected,
+associated with elected, continuing

-continuing representatives.
-The residue of
+representatives.
+The residue of votes that is

-did not elect anybody at the original
+anybody at the original election, should not

-election of a replacement representative any
+contribute to the election of a replacement

-more than they should have contributed to the
+representative any more than they should have

-election of those originally elected.
+contributed to the election of those originally

 That approach normally results in the election of a candidate of the same school of thought, or the same associates, as the vacating candidate presented to the electorate at the preceding general or periodic election, unless the voters have specifically voted otherwise.
 In a countback, only the quota of votes that elected the vacating representative is examined.
 This recommended method of filling casual vacancies best ensures that the voting balance on the representative body is maintained at the same position it was after the original election, and is not arbitrarily or unexpectedly disturbed.
 Where the re-examination shows a continuing candidate that gained, at that election, an absolute majority of the next available preference votes after the preferences of the vacating candidate at that election, that continuing candidate is declared elected to fill that vacancy.

-no candidate gains an absolute majority then,
+If no candidate gains an

-the candidate with the fewest next available
+absolute majority then, the candidate with the

-preference votes is declared to be excluded,
+declared to be excluded, and that candidate's

-votes within the quota of votes being
+next available preference votes within the quota

-re-examined are transferred to the remaining
+of votes being re-examined are transferred to

-continuing candidates.
-If a continuing
+the remaining continuing candidates.
+If a

-candidate then gains an absolute majority of
+continuing candidate then gains an absolute

-next available preference votes, that
+majority of next available preference votes,

-candidate does, the process of excluding the
+no candidate does, the process of excluding the

 continuing candidate with the lowest total of

-next available preference votes and
+next available preference votes and transferring

-transferring that candidate's votes continues,
+that candidate's votes continues, and is

-and is repeated for successive continuing
+repeated for successive continuing candidates

-candidates until one such candidate gains an
+until one such candidate gains an absolute

-absolute majority of next available preference
+majority of next available preference votes.

-If a vacating member gained a quota or more of first preference votes at the election at which that person was elected, and if an organization used for the original election the economical computer-based service PRSAV-T Inc. offers, and it authorizes PRSAV-T Inc. to retain the computer files involved, until the next general or periodic election, PRSAV-T Inc. will conduct a countback to fill such a casual vacancy during that time for no charge, as the computer program readily enables that to be done in those special circumstances.
+If a vacating member gained a quota or more of first preference votes at the election at which that person was elected, and if an organization used for the original election the economical computer-based service PRSAV-T Inc. offers, and it authorizes PRSAV-T Inc. to retain the computer files involved, until the next general or periodic election, PRSAV-T Inc. will conduct a countback to fill any first such casual vacancy during that time for no charge, as the computer program readily enables that to be done in those special circumstances.
 The result, with full details, can be provided by return email.